 Home of Metal is a celebration of the music that was born in Birmingham.
 Music that turned up the volume, down-tuned the guitars, and introduced a whole new meaning to the word ‘heavy’.
+Home of Metal’s exhibitions and events join the dots between music, social history, visual art and fan cultures to produce a new perspective on Heavy Metal.
+One that is celebratory, eschews notions of high/low art and joins audiences and performers together.

 “I’m really proud to be a Brummie and to call Birmingham my home, that’s why I’m supporting the Home of Metal events and message.
 Your surroundings and experiences influence your music so it’s important for people to know where that music came from.”